ConradIrwin/pry-rescue/README.md

 ```

 Be sure to keep an eye at the console output now, because whenever an exception occurs,
-the page loading will be switched on hold until you interact with pry in the console
+the page loading will be set on hold until you interact with pry in the console
 (there's also a nice gem [better_errors](https://github.com/charliesome/better_errors)
-which will you interact with pry from within your browser if you like this better).
+which will let you interact with pry from within your browser if you like this better).

 You can also run rake like so: